brandefenseinternshipteam/cyber-security-glossary/glossary.md

 ## - O -

+### Obfuscation
+**Definition:**
+Obfuscation is the act of deliberately making code, data, or communication difficult to understand or analyze, often to hide malicious intent.

+**Example Sentence:**
+A security analyst attempts to analyze a suspicious script but finds that the code is obfuscated, making it harder to understand its true purpose.

 ### OpenCTI
 **Definition:**
 An open-source threat intelligence platform used to manage, share, and visualize cyber threat information.